Meet our Animals!

 ChaCha & Snow

 These two ponies were in need of relocation and some good quality care.
 They quickly made their way up to the top of our program as our famous Rainbow Ponies.
-They love grazing, grooming each other and getting dressed up for public events where they get to interact with children by offering magical pony rides
+They love grazing, grooming each other and getting dressed up for public events where they get to interact with children by offering magical pony rides.
+Joined by their bigger pony friends; Tonka, Lacey and Twinkie these five ponies have racked up the miles going from venue to venue spreading joy.

 image1.jpg